swat-sccs/Sharples-Chrome-Extension/README.md

-# sharples-chrome-extension
+# Swarthmore Dining Menu Extension
-Chrome Extension that displays a popup of the Dining Center's Menu
+Browser Extension that displays a popup of the Swarthmore Dining Menu Options

 ## Contributors: ##